 Likewise, the NG approach imagines collective governance in which all viewpoints are heard and coordinated.
-Yet in the FSB, although decisions are made by consensus, in practice some members have considerably more authority than others having more representatives in the plenary.
-In the individual committees in which important policies are often debated and drafted, the representation of North Atlantic regulators on FSB and Basel committees-both as committee members and committee chairs-is still unduly large in relation to these economies' global market share.
+Yet at the FSB, although decisions are made by consensus, in practice some members have considerably more authority than others with more representatives in the FSB Plenary.
+At the individual committees in which important policies are often debated and drafted, the representation of North Atlantic regulators on FSB and Basel committees-both as committee members and committee chairs-is still unduly large in relation to these economies' global market share.